Documentation Index

 |---|---|---|

-PRIMARY | Your authoritative copy — you manage the records | Standard zone management |
+| Primary | Your authoritative copy — you manage all records directly | Standard zone management |

-SECONDARY | Read-only replica pulled from a primary via zone transfer | Disaster recovery, geographic redundancy |
+| Secondary | Read-only replica slaved from another DNS server via zone transfer | Disaster recovery, geographic redundancy |

 Create a Zone